bs-components/bs-components/readme.md

 Note: This project does not support browsers older than IE11.

 Built Using:

 - [bootstrap css from v4.1.3](https://github.com/twbs/bootstrap/releases/tag/v4.1.3)
 - [stencil-component-starter](https://github.com/ionic-team/stencil-component-starter)

 Tests Using:

 - [testcafe](https://github.com/DevExpress/testcafe)

+---

+Put a script tag similar to this `<script src='https://unpkg.com/bs-components@0.0.1/dist/bscomponents.js'></script>` in the head of your index.html